benjymous/annotations/sandman/sandman.31.md

 - #### Panel 2-3

   The legend of the Tzaddikim appears to be accurate.

   Webster's Ninth Collegiate (1991) defines 'tzaddik' as a variation of 'zaddik', and 'zaddik' as "1) a righteous and saintly person by Jewish religious standards; 2) the spiritual leader of a modern Hasidic community."
 One other fictional reference has been found, a novel titled _The Last of the Just_, author unknown.
 This source postulates fifty Tzaddikim, instead of thirty-six.
 The fifty's sufferings and burdens redeem the entire Jewish people, and possibly all of humanity.
 If there are less than fifty at any time, the world is tossed into chaotic times.
 The novel is set during World War II, where many of the Tzaddikim die in the Nazi death camps.
 Chaos begets chaos.

-**A linguistic note**: In Hebrew, [-im] is the plural ending.
+  A linguistic note: In Hebrew, [-im] is the plural ending.
 Thus, one Tzaddik, but thirty-six Tzaddikim.
 The root TzDK (Semitic languages use vowel changes to mark part of speech and conjugations and declensions, and so are generally meaningless in talking about the language's vocabulary) means "justice" or "righteousness".

   There may be a corresponding group of those who do only evil.

 - #### Panel 7